frmdstryr/pywinutils/README.md

 pywinutils
 ==========

-Copy, move, and delete files using window's build in copy dialog (with progress window).
+Copy, move, and delete files using window's built in copy dialogs (with progress window).

 ### Requires ###